-The accounting and financial reporting policies of the Company conform to accounting principles generally accepted in the U.S. ("U.S. GAAP").
+The accounting and financial reporting policies of the Company and its subsidiaries conform to accounting principles generally accepted in the U.S. ("U.S. GAAP").
 Additionally, where applicable, the policies conform to the accounting and reporting guidelines prescribed by regulatory authorities.